pmglab/KGGSEE/doc/source/detailed_document.rst

 **Tips for DESE series**:

-1) The pre-parsed data used for "--vcf-ref" can be download from `here <http://pmglab.top/kggsee/#/download>`_.
-You can use the reference genome data on a certain chrosome (such as chr 1 using "--vcf-ref 1kg.phase3.v5.shapeit2.eur.hg19.chr1.vcf.gz") or the whole genome (using "--vcf-ref ./eur/1kg.phase3.v5.shapeit2.eur.hg19.chr_CHROM_.vcf.gz").

-2) For "--expression-file", we have provided the dataset based on the gene-expression profiles of ~50 tissues in GTEX(v8) and has been packaged this file in the download of `KGGSEE+Resources <http://pmglab.top/kggsee/#/download>`_.
+1) For ``--expression-file``, we have provided the dataset based on the gene-expression profiles of ~50 tissues in GTEX(v8) and has been packaged this file in the download of `KGGSEE+Resources <http://pmglab.top/kggsee/#/download>`_.
 Users can also use their own gene expression profiles.
 The row index is gene name, and the column name is tissue name and tissue name +".SE".
 Each tissue has two columns, one representing the average expression value of all samples of the tissue and the other representing the standard error of the mean (SE).

-3) Our pre-calculated gene/isoform-level eQTLs based on GTEx(v8) can be downloaded from `gene-level eQTLs <https://figshare.com/articles/dataset/EUR_gene_eqtl_hg19_tar_gz/16959604>`_ and `isoform-level eQTLs <https://figshare.com/articles/dataset/EUR_transcript_eqtl_hg19_tar_gz/16959616>`_.
+2) Our pre-calculated gene/isoform-level eQTLs based on GTEx(v8) can be downloaded from `gene-level eQTLs <https://figshare.com/articles/dataset/EUR_gene_eqtl_hg19_tar_gz/16959604>`_ and `isoform-level eQTLs <https://figshare.com/articles/dataset/EUR_transcript_eqtl_hg19_tar_gz/16959616>`_.

 Outputs
 -------